Skip to content

 3. Call colorize(text, code) for color — it automatically no-ops when color is disabled.

-4. For new color mappings, add to PRIORITY_COLOR or TYPE_COLOR in output.py, or define a local dict following the same ANSI code format.
+4. For new color mappings, add to PRIORITY_COLOR, TYPE_COLOR, CATEGORY_COLOR, or LABEL_COLOR in output.py, or define a local dict following the same ANSI code format. _smart_title() is the canonical helper for acronym-aware category/subgroup title casing; consult ACRONYMS before adding a new acronym.

 5. Respect NO_COLOR by routing all color through colorize() rather than embedding raw ANSI escapes inline.